aJetHorn/Intro-to-Java-Programming-9E/Chapter5/Readme.md

 While the book's author uses the correct term 'method', I occassionally use the word 'function'.
 The way I see it, Java only has methods, which are tied to objects.
 Though, functions (think of a mathematical function) are very similar, methods and functions aren't the same thing.
 I am admitting that my use of the word function is incorrect.

 I also use 'parameter' and 'argument' interchangeably.
 This usage is incorect as well.
 A parameter is a variable declared when defining a method, such as `public void myMethod(int thisIsAParameter)`.
 An argument is what gets passed in when you call the function: `myMethod(thisIsAnArgument)`.
 Now you know.

+##Modularization
+I love this word, and not just for how smart it makes me sound when I use it.
+Modularizing code using methods is so great, especially when you're working on a project, see a lot of messy code, and then realize that it can be further modularized.
+Think of a modular home.
+Like building a modular home, we strive to build complete, functional, programs using code grouped into succinct methods (and classes, more on that later).

+##Java String Methods
+Every possible string manipulation method is already built in to Java, but there has to be underlying code making them work, right?
+In the included programs, I've attempted to recreate some of these methods.
+I realize this is a bit premature and may use concepts that haven't been covered yet, but I'll include the source file in future chapters as well.
+I'll start getting my feet wet now.